Akari Takeshige

-Akari Takeshige (born 15 January 2003) is a Japanese professional footballer who plays as a defender for Dutch club Telstar.
+Akari Takeshige (竹重 杏歌理, Takeshige Akari) is a Japanese professional footballer who plays as a defender for Vrouwen Eredivisie club Feyenoord.

 Club career

 Takeshige made her WE League debut for INAC Kobe Leonessa on 12 September 2021 and scored her first goal on 7 November 2021.
 She played for INAC Kobe Leonessa for three seasons.

 Prior to the 2024–2025 season, Takeshige signed with Telstar of the women's Eredivisie for two seasons.
 She scored her first goal on 5 October 2024, her second match in the Netherlands.